lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Receiver-Abort format.
 The receiver also aborts upon Inactivity Timer expiration.

 ### ACK-on-Error {#ACK-on-Error-subsection}
 The senders behavior for ACK-on-Error and ACK-Always are similar.
-The main difference is that in ACK-on-Error the ACK with the encoded Bitmap is not sent at the end of each window but only when at least one SCHC fragment of the current window has been lost.
-Excepts for the last window where an ACK MUST be sent to finish the transmission.
+The main difference is that in ACK-on-Error the SCHC ACK with the encoded Bitmap is not sent at the end of each window but only when at least one SCHC fragment of the current window has been lost.
+Excepts for the last window where an SCHC ACK MUST be sent to finish the transmission.

 In ACK-on-Error, the Retransmission Timer expiration will be considered as a positive acknowledgment.
 This timer is set after sending an All-0 or an All-1 fragment.
-When the All-1 fragment has been sent, then the on-going SCHC fragmentation process is finished and the sender waits for the last ACK.
-If the Retransmission Timer expires while waiting for the ACK for the last window, an All-1 empty MUST be sent to request the last ACK by the sender to complete the SCHC fragmented packet transmission.
+When the All-1 fragment has been sent, then the on-going SCHC fragmentation process is finished and the sender waits for the last SCHC ACK.
+If the Retransmission Timer expires while waiting for the ACK for the last window, an All-1 empty MUST be sent to request the last SCHC ACK by the sender to complete the SCHC fragmented packet transmission.
 When it expires the sender continue sending SCHC fragments of the next window.

-If the sender receives an ACK, it checks the window value.
-ACKs with an unexpected window number are discarded.
+If the sender receives an SCHC ACK, it checks the window value.
+SCHC ACKs with an unexpected window number are discarded.
 If the window number on the received encoded Bitmap is correct, the sender verifies if the receiver has received all SCHC fragments of the current window.
 When at least one SCHC fragment has been lost, the counter Attempts is increased by one and the sender resends the missing SCHC fragments again.
 When Attempts reaches MAX_ACK_REQUESTS, the sender sends an Abort message and releases all resources for the on-going SCHC fragmented packet transmission.
-When the retransmission of the missing SCHC fragments is finished, the sender starts listening for an ACK (even if an All-0 or an All-1 has not been sent during the retransmission) and initializes the Retransmission Timer.
-After sending an All-1 fragment, the sender listens for an ACK, initializes Attempts, and starts the Retransmission Timer.
-If the Retransmission Timer expires, Attempts is increased by one and an empty All-1 fragment is sent to request the ACK for the last window.
+When the retransmission of the missing SCHC fragments is finished, the sender starts listening for an SCHC ACK (even if an All-0 or an All-1 has not been sent during the retransmission) and initializes the Retransmission Timer.
+After sending an All-1 fragment, the sender listens for an SCHC ACK, initializes Attempts, and starts the Retransmission Timer.
+If the Retransmission Timer expires, Attempts is increased by one and an empty All-1 fragment is sent to request the SCHC ACK for the last window.
 If Attempts reaches MAX_ACK_REQUESTS, the sender aborts the on-going SCHC fragmented packet transmission by transmitting the Sender-Abort fragment.

 Unlike the sender, the receiver for ACK-on-Error has a larger amount of differences compared with ACK-Always.
-First, an ACK is not sent unless there is a lost SCHC fragment or an unexpected behavior.
-With the exception of the last window, where an ACK is always sent regardless of SCHC fragment losses or not.
+First, an SCHC ACK is not sent unless there is a lost SCHC fragment or an unexpected behavior.
+With the exception of the last window, where an SCHC ACK is always sent regardless of SCHC fragment losses or not.
 The receiver starts by expecting SCHC fragments from window 0 and maintains the information regarding which SCHC fragments it receives.
 After receiving an SCHC fragment, the Inactivity Timer is set.
 If no further SCHC fragment are received and the Inactivity Timer expires, the SCHC fragment receiver aborts the on-going SCHC fragmented packet transmission by transmitting